hard-nett/airdrop/docs/zk-headstash/circuit.md

 ## TLDFR

-- each action requires us to constrain the "internal action steps" as math (easy cuz all data in computers are just 1 & 0, and if you split them up (and remember the order) very precisely, letting us form numbers in binary representation, ). **headstash has 3 main internal actions, 1.key-pairing,2.note-merkle-tree-inclusion,3.nullifier/note-commitment integrity**
+- each action requires us to constrain the "internal action steps" as math (easy cuz all data in computers are just 1 & 0, and if you split them up (and remember the order) very precisely, letting us form numbers in binary representation, ).
--
+- **headstash has 3 main internal actions:

+1. key-pairing
+2. note-merkle-tree-inclusion
+3. nullifier/note-commitment integrity

 ## Canonicity Gates